-The carrying value of financial instruments, including cash and cash equivalents, investments, accounts receivable, other assets, accounts payable, accrued expenses, taxes payable and other liabilities approximates their fair value.
+The carrying value of financial instruments, including accounts receivable, other assets, accounts payable, accrued expenses, taxes payable and other liabilities approximates their fair value.
+The carrying value of cash and cash equivalents and investments are reported at fair value.

 GAAP establishes a hierarchical disclosure framework that prioritizes and ranks the level of market price observability used in measuring financial instruments at fair value.
 Market price observability is affected by a number of factors, including the type of financial instrument, the characteristics specific to the financial instrument and the state of the marketplace, including the existence and transparency of transactions between market participants.
 Financial instruments with readily available quoted prices in active markets generally will have a higher degree of market price observability and a lesser degree of judgment used in measuring fair value.